All Episodes

 How ironic, huh?

-But I see what you I see what you're saying.
+But I see what you're saying.

-I meant that the Teamster supported Nixon.
+I meant that the Teamsters supported Nixon.

-Not that Nixon was a teamster.
+Not that Nixon was a Teamster.

 The average American has actually been partially quantified or identified by a Harvard University study.

-Now stop and think of that for a sec.
+Now, stop and think of that for a second.

 365 days in a year, right?